KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### Autoscaling in Kubernetes

-A key feature of Kubernetes is its ability to automatically scale workloads and infrastructure to meet demand.
-This is handled by several components.
+Kubernetes was created to run applications at scale, allowing you to automatically adjust resources to meet demand and save costs.

 #### Core Components for Autoscaling

-*   **Metrics Server**: A cluster-wide aggregator of resource usage data (CPU and memory).
-It collects metrics from the kubelets on each node and exposes them through the Kubernetes Metrics API.
-This data is essential for autoscalers like HPA and VPA to make scaling decisions.
-Without the Metrics Server, autoscaling based on resource usage is not possible.
+*   **Metrics Server**: A cluster-wide aggregator of resource usage data (CPU and memory) collected from kubelets, essential for HPA and VPA.
-*   **Controller Manager**: Executes the scaling actions decided by the HPA.
-For example, when the HPA decides to scale up, it's the Controller Manager that actually creates the new Pods.
+*   **Prometheus**: A powerful monitoring system used for more advanced autoscaling based on custom metrics (e.g., requests per second, latency) when CPU/memory are not enough.

 #### Types of Autoscaling

-1.  **Horizontal Pod Autoscaler (HPA)**:
+1.  **Horizontal Pod Autoscaler (HPA)**
-    *   **What it is**: Pod replica scaling (horizontal).
+    *   **What it is**: Automatically scales the number of Pod replicas (horizontal scaling) based on observed CPU utilization or other custom metrics.
-    *   **How it works**: Scales the number of Pod replicas in an object like a Deployment or ReplicaSet based on metrics (e.g., CPU utilization) gathered from the Metrics Server.
+    *   **How it works**: It is implemented as a controller and API resource that periodically adjusts the replica count in a Deployment or StatefulSet to match the desired target (e.g., maintain 80% average CPU usage).
+    *   **Key Requirements**: You must define resource `requests` for your containers so HPA can calculate utilization percentages.
+    *   **GitOps Warning**: If using GitOps tools like ArgoCD, do not define `replicas` in your Deployment manifest, or the two will fight for control.
+    *   **Custom Metrics**: For more accurate scaling based on client experience (latency, traffic, errors), you can use the Prometheus Adapter to expose custom metrics to the HPA.

+2.  **Vertical Pod Autoscaler (VPA)**
+    *   **What it is**: Automatically adjusts the CPU and memory requests/limits of containers in a Pod (vertical scaling) to "right-size" them.
+    *   **Best Use Case**: Ideal for stateful applications like databases (Postgres, MySQL) that are difficult to scale horizontally.
+    *   **Modes**:
+        *   `Off` (Recommendation only): Safest mode; provides recommendations without taking action.
+        *   `Initial`: Sets resources only when pods are created.
+        *   `Recreate`: Evicts and restarts pods with new resources (can be disruptive).
+    *   **Conflict Warning**: Never use HPA and VPA on the same workload if HPA is based on CPU/Memory, as they will conflict.

-2.  **Cluster Autoscaler (CA)**:
+3.  **Cluster Autoscaler (CA)**
-    *   **What it is**: Node-level scaling.
+    *   **What it is**: Automatically adds or removes nodes in the cluster based on resource demand.
-    *   **How it works**: Adds or removes nodes in the cluster based on resource demand.
-If Pods are `Pending` because there aren't enough resources, it adds nodes.
-If nodes are underutilized, it removes them to save costs.
+    *   **How it works**: It watches for Pods that are `Pending` because no node has enough free resources and adds a new node to the cluster.
+Conversely, it removes underutilized nodes to save costs.

-3.  **Vertical Pod Autoscaler (VPA)**:
+    *   **Limitation**: It scales by adding nodes of the same instance type (Auto Scaling Groups), which might be inefficient if a large node is added for a small pending pod.

+4.  **Karpenter**
+    *   **What it is**: An open-source node provisioning project (started by AWS) designed to improve upon the Cluster Autoscaler.
+    *   **How it works**: Instead of scaling rigid node groups, it analyzes pending pods and directly provisions "right-sized" compute instances that exactly fit the workload's needs.
+    *   **Benefit**: More efficient resource utilization and faster scaling compared to standard Cluster Autoscaler.

+5.  **KEDA (Kubernetes Event-driven Autoscaling)**
+    *   **What it is**: A component that allows for advanced autoscaling based on external event sources like message queues (RabbitMQ, Kafka, etc.).
+    *   **Key Feature**: Unlike standard HPA, KEDA can scale workloads down to **zero** when there are no events to process, and scale up immediately when events arrive.

+6.  **Serverless Kubernetes (Fargate / GKE Autopilot)**
-    *   **What it is**: Pod resource scaling (vertical).
+    *   **What it is**: A fully managed approach where the cloud provider manages the underlying nodes.
-    *   **How it works**: Adjusts the CPU and memory requests and limits for the containers in a Pod to "right-size" them, which helps in optimizing resource utilization.
-This usually requires a Pod restart.
+    *   **How it works**: When you create a Pod, the provider spins up a dedicated micro-VM or node just for that Pod.
+    *   **Trade-off**: Eliminates node management overhead but can be significantly more expensive than managing your own EC2 instances.

 ### Troubleshooting in Kubernetes